-Acupuncture was developed in China over a millennia ago with writings dating back to 100 B.C.
-Over the past few decades, acupuncture has become a popular treatment option for pain management and/or biomechanical dysfunctions.
+Acupuncture was developed in China over a millennia ago with writings on the subject dating back to 100 BC.
+Over the past few decades, it has become a popular treatment option for pain management and biomechanical dysfunctions.

-The acupuncture technique practised at the Robichaud-Lévesque Clinic is called Biomedical or Neuroanatomical Acupuncture.
-This particular approach consists of the stimulation of acupuncture points and specific neuroanatomical structures for therapeutic purposes.
+The acupuncture technique practiced at the Robichaud-Lévesque Clinic is called biomedical or neuroanatomical acupuncture.
+This approach consists in stimulating acupuncture points and specific neuroanatomical structures for therapeutic purposes.

-Stimulating acupuncture points and neuroanatomical structures, through the use of acupuncture needles or a laser probe results in increased local blood flow, enhancing oxygen delivery to the tissue, as well as decreased muscle hypertonicity coupled with decreased nociceptive (pain) output.
-These physiological responses result in pain mediation and can help alleviate a number of neuromusculoskeletal conditions.
+Stimulating acupuncture points and neuroanatomical structures with acupuncture needles or a laser probe results in increased local blood flow, enhanced oxygen delivery to the tissue, as well as decreased muscle hypertonicity coupled with decreased nociceptive (pain) output.
+These physiological responses result in pain mediation and can help alleviate several neuromusculoskeletal conditions.
 Acupuncture can also help re-initiate the healing process through management of inflammatory pathways.

-Practitioners at the Robichaud-Lévesque Clinic also utilize dry needling techniques complementing acupuncture treatments.
+Practitioners at the Robichaud-Lévesque Clinic also use dry needling techniques to complement acupuncture treatments.